Werdffelynir/an.script/README.md

     clear () - Clear canvas area
     clearScene () - Remove all scenes and clears the canvas for render a new stage render (stageName: String) - Start render and play.
-Renders a scene assignments resizeCanvas (width: Integer, height: Integer) - Resize canvas element to full screen mode, or by width-height addEventKeydown (keyCode: Integer, callback: Function) - Add callback for event "keydown" by "keyCode" addEventKeyup (keyCode: Integer, callback: Function) - Add callback for event "keyup" by "keyCode"
+Renders a scene assignments renderStage (stageName: String) - Put scenes of stage into timeline resizeCanvas (width: Integer, height: Integer) - Resize canvas element to full screen mode, or by width-height addEventKeydown (keyCode: Integer, callback: Function) - Add callback for event "keydown" by "keyCode" addEventKeyup (keyCode: Integer, callback: Function) - Add callback for event "keyup" by "keyCode"